emu-russia/breaks/BreakingNESWiki_DeepL/6502/decoder.md

 Topologically, the decoder is divided by ground lines into several groups, so we'll stick to the same division, for convenience.

+## Decoder Inputs

 The input signals are:
 - /T0, /T1X: current cycle for short (2 clock) instructions.
 These signals are output from [dispatch logic](dispatch.md).
 - /T2, /T3, /T4, /T5: current cycle for long instructions.
 Signals are output from [extended cycle counter](extra_counter.md).
 - /IR0, /IR1, IR01: the lower bits of the operation code from [instruction register](ir.md).
 To reduce the number of lines 0 and 1 bits are combined into one control line `IR01`.
 - IR2-IR7, /IR2-/IR7: direct and inverse values of the remaining bits.
 The direct and inverse forms are needed to check the bit for 0 and 1.

+## Principle

-The decoder logic is based on the exclusion principle.
-Schematically, each output is a multi-input NOR element, which means that if at least one of the inputs has a 1, the whole line will NOT work.
+Schematically, each output is a multi-input NOR element.

-That is, the decoder outputs are not in inverse logic (as is usual), but in direct logic.

 ![decoder_nice1](/BreakingNESWiki/imgstore/decoder_nice1.jpg)

 ![decoder_nice2](/BreakingNESWiki/imgstore/decoder_nice2.jpg)

-The ttlworks version of the decoder:
+The @ttlworks version of the decoder:

 ![10_decoder](/BreakingNESWiki/imgstore/6502/ttlworks/10_decoder.png)